Joensw/RCAIT/README.md

 Download images from the Microsoft Bing search engine with the [bing-image-downloader](https://github.com/gurugaurav/bing_image_downloader) library.

-Can be obtained by running `pip install bing-image-downloader`
+Can be obtained by running `pip install bing-image-downloader`.
+It is preferable to download the [fork](https://github.com/sid7631/bing_image_downloader) which downloads less duplicates.
+Install with `pip install .` in directory with setup.py.

 ### Folder Plugin